Teaching situation in a laboratory. Students sit in front of monitors and look at a presentation on the wall.

 Business IT (Bachelor)

-As an independent, interdisciplinary specialist field, business informatics combines the content and methods of business administration and computer science.
-This enables problems to be successfully solved and complex systems to be adapted, further developed and nursed.
+As an independent interdisciplinary field, business informatics combines the content and methods of business administration and computer science.
+This enables problems to be successfully solved and complex systems to be adapted, further developed and maintained.

-Business IT provides answers to questions by helping enterprises to organise their internal and external information and communication flows.
+Business informatics provides answers to questions by helping companies to organise their internal and external information and communication flows.

 • How do automotive companies organise their supply chains "just in time"?